Jaws (novel)

-Jaws is a 1974 novel by American writer Peter Benchley.
-It tells the story of a great white shark that preys upon a small resort town and the voyage of three men trying to kill it.
-The novel grew out of Benchley's interest in shark attacks after he learned about the exploits of Montauk, New York shark fisherman Frank Mundus in 1964.
-Doubleday commissioned him to write the novel in 1971, a period when Benchley worked as a freelance journalist.
+Jaws is a novel by American writer Peter Benchley, published by Doubleday in 1974.
+It tells the story of a large great white shark that preys upon a small Long Island resort town and the three men who attempt to kill it.
+The novel grew out of Benchley's interest in shark attacks after he read about the exploits of Frank Mundus, a shark fisherman from Montauk, New York, in 1964.
+Doubleday commissioned Benchley to write the novel in 1971, a period when the writer worked as a freelance journalist.